 — Horus is known as the Lamb and Lion, as is Jesus.

-- Horus uses the symbol of a Tat or Cross.
-Jesus’s followers used the same logo to identify with his crucifixion.
+— Horus uses the symbol of a Tat or Cross.
+The followers of Jesus used the same logo to identify with his crucifixion.

 Could these similarities be just a coincidence?